 Students normally study 60 credits per semester.
 As a Flexible Honours student, this would involve a minimum of eight hours contact time (or in-class time) per week for your Major subject and four hours for your Minor subject.

-Joint Honours students can expect a minimum of six hours contact time per week in each subject.
-Bear in mind that there are additional contact hours which are not attached to particular course units (e.g. meetings with your Academic Advisor and subject-wide events), so your total amount of contact hours will be significantly higher.
+Bear in mind that there are additional contact hours which are not attached to particular course units (e.g. meetings with your academic advisor and subject-wide events), so your total amount of contact hours will be significantly higher.
 Our contact hours compare very favourably to those of other universities.
 You can see more detailed breakdowns for each subject here.